magynhard/lucky-case/README.md

 ### Option 3: Browser

-Download the luck-case.min.js or lucky-case.string.min.js (string monkey patching) from the folder `dist` put it in an appropriate folder, e.g. `js/lib` and reference it with an script tag in your project:
+Download the `luck-case.min.js` or `lucky-case.string.min.js` (string monkey patching version) from the folder `dist` and put it in an appropriate folder, e.g. `js/lib` and reference it with an script tag in your project:
 ```html
 <script type="text/javascript" src="js/lib/lucky-case.min.js"></script>
 ```

-Optionally you can add the source file to your build pipeline, if you are using webpack, brunch or any other packager.
+Optionally you then should add the source file to your build pipeline, if you are using webpack, brunch or any other packager.

 <a name="documentation"></a>